 UBC Extended Health Benefits with Sun Life for faculty and staff plan members while travelling for business or leisure:

 - Medical Assistance: Contact Sun Life's Out-of-Country emergency assistance provider, Allianz GlobalAssistance.
 Click here for complete instructions.
 Coverage cards with emergency contact and contract number details can be printed or downloaded to a mobile device from mysunlife.ca.

 UBC Mental Health Supports while travelling for business or leisure:

 - UBC Employee and Family Assistance Program (EFAP) – faculty and staff plan members and their dependents can contact Lifeworks by Morneau Shepell (24/7) at (1-800-387-4765 in North America)and (International destinations refer to their website country phone listings).
-Additional resources visit UBC HR
+Additional resources are available on the UBC HR website.

 - International SOS: Emotional support services available for all students, faculty and staff while travelling